 In striving to improve conditions for all workers throughout our supply chain, we recognise the importance of transparency from our suppliers.

 We believe in partnership and actively engaging with not just our suppliers but with similar interested parties in other supply chains.

-Gerber Goldschmidt Group (UK) Limited, Beeswift Limited and Beeswift BV undertakes increased levels of due diligence on all proposed third parties prior to entering into agreement with them to ensure that those third parties connected to Gerber Goldschmidt Group (UK) Limited, Beeswift Limited, and Beeswift BV conduct themselves in a manner conducive to the Act and to the highest ethical standards expected by Gerber Goldschmidt Group (UK) Limited, Beeswift Limited and Beeswift BV.
+Gerber Goldschmidt Group (UK) Limited, Beeswift Limited and Beeswift BV undertakes increased levels of due diligence on all proposed third parties.
+This is done prior to entering into agreement with them to ensure that third parties connected to Gerber Goldschmidt Group (UK) Limited, Beeswift Limited, and Beeswift BV, conduct themselves in a manner conducive to the Act and to the highest ethical standards expected by Gerber Goldschmidt Group (UK) Limited, Beeswift Limited and Beeswift BV.

 Training with Staff

 Following on from our Modern-Day Slavery and ETI staff training (which will be repeated in 2021), we have worked with third parties who have developed and provided training for Beeswift Limited on discrimination - how to recognise it and what to do when staff come across it.